 *To bulk publish map image and feature layers, the data store must be registered with a federated ArcGIS GIS Server site.

 Adding a data store item in the portal registers the data source with the federated servers that you specify.
 Database data store items that reference cloud data warehouses are registered with the system managed server only.
 If you access the same source location (folder, database, or cloud data warehouse using the same credentials) from ArcGIS Pro and publish to one of these servers, you don't need to register the data store again.

 Adding data store items to your portal makes it easier to share GIS data across your organization.
 You need to balance ease of access with the need to keep data secure.
 When you use data store items, access is controlled at multiple levels.
 See Controlling access to data published from data store items for details.

 There are three workflows for adding a data store item to your portal.
 The one you use depends on whether you need to register a new data store, want to create a data store item for an existing data store, or your existing data store is registered with multiple federated servers.

 To register a data store with ArcGIS Enterprise on Kubernetes, add a data store item in the portal.
 You can also register a data store and add a data store item from ArcGIS Pro under the following conditions:

-- You're registering a database or file share.
+- You're registering a database or cloud data warehouse.

 Get started using data store items